Trisha1212/TestProcess/README.md

-## Business Outcome : Tester is involved in all phase during SDLC/release cycle that being true agile team
+## Business Outcome : Tester is involved in all phase during SDLC/release cycle that reflects team is being true agile team

 - Planning Phase
 ```